Editor’s Note: This post has been updated with fresh links and new content.

-It’s helpful for most people to have a visual reference for WHERE this copy is supposed to go.
+It’s helpful for most people to have a visual reference for WHERE their copy is supposed to go.

 The first step to creating landing page copy is to identify who you are targeting.

-This won’t necessarily be your business’ target audience, as different landing pages will be targeting different audience segments with different offers.
+This won’t necessarily be your company’s target audience, as different landing pages will target different audience segments with different offers.

-For example, if your business offers parenting info products, you will probably want to set-up landing pages for each of your products or channel visitors through a free-offer optin-page.
+Let’s say, for example, that your business offers parenting information products.
+You will probably want to set-up landing pages for each of your products or channel visitors through an opt-in or free trial page.

-Now that we know our intended audience, it’s important to identify the exact action we want them to take.
+Now that we know our intended audience, it’s important to identify the specific action we want them to take.